i-aryan/readmybook/README.md

 * Profile Features to add profile picture, biography and college name

 ## Bugs?
-I haven't as such encountered any bugs while testing, if you find any feel free to report or send in a push request.
+I haven't as such encountered any bugs while testing, if you find any feel free to report or send in a pull request.

 ## Future Updates?
 Project is still on-going and a few features like genre search, chatting, suggest edits are left.
 Also few minor improvisations to current